JJHick95/oop_ds-west-082420/README.md

  Let's bring our knowledge together, and in pairs, code out the following:

-We have an attribute `moving` which indicates, with a boolean, whether the car is moving or not.
+Add an attribute `moving` to the __init__ function, which indicates, with a boolean, whether the car is moving or not.

 Fill in the functions stop and go to change the attribute `moving` to reflect the car's present state of motion after the method is called.
 Also, include a print statement that indicates the car has started moving or has stopped.